-- Prohibits state agencies from buying any prescription drug from a drug manufacturer at any price over the lowest price paid for the same drug by the United States Department of Veterans Affairs, except as may be required by federal law. - Applies to any program where the state agency is the ultimate payer for a prescription drug, even if the state agency does not itself buy the drug. - Exempts purchases of prescription drugs residents through the Medi-Cal program and to current and retired state employees.
-The state also provides and pays for the health care of prison inmates, including their prescription drug costs.
+- Prohibits state agencies from buying any prescription drug from a drug manufacturer at any price over the lowest price paid for the same drug by the United States Department of Veterans Affairs, except as may be required by federal law. - Applies to any program where the state agency is the ultimate payer for a prescription drug, even if the state agency does not itself buy the drug. - Exempts purchases of prescription drugs under managed care programs funded through Medi-Cal.